Christine Darby // Published: June 2024 // Updated: August 2024

 In addition to the Anchoring Bias we mentioned above, the Illusory Truth Effect causes repeated statements to be perceived as more truthful, regardless of their accuracy.
 Exercise caution when considering SEO advice—take a discerning approach to what you read and implement.

-Small businesses should remain focused on a high-quality website, enhancing user experience, improving ranking, increasing organic traffic, and driving conversions—not chasing fads and hacks.
+Small businesses should remain focused on a high-quality website, enhancing user experience, improving ranking, increasing organic traffic, and driving conversions, taking a holistic “SXO” approach—not chasing fads and hacks.
 Apply common sense and critical thinking to what you hear and read.
-With continued real-world experience, you’ll be able to tune out the noise and distinguish good advice from bad.
+With continued real-world experience, you’ll be able to tune out the noise and distinguish between myth and reality.

 More Resources